 If I was an overseas visitor to Sydney, Balmain is where I would choose to stay.
-Even though it is close to the city with a quick hop on the ferry it has the feeling of community.
-Corner stores selling everything except for the kitchen sink, and my partner Dan’s favourite baklava, to coffee shops selling fresh produce and family and dog-friendly parks.
+Even though it is close to the city, with a quick hop on the ferry, it has the feeling of community.
+Corner stores selling everything, and my partner Dan’s favourite baklava, to coffee shops selling fresh produce, and family and dog-friendly parks.

 And of course, there’s food.
-Anyone that knows Dan and I know we love our food.
+Anyone that knows Dan and I knows we love food.
 I am at my happiest as a couple when we are together in the kitchen cooking up a storm.
 It makes my heart sing and nurtures my soul.